kevingrasso/OrderTrackApp/README.md

+# Order Track (order-track)

 # Overview
-*In this section give a broad overview of the project goals and plan*

-- **Academic Year**: 2019-2020
+- **Academic Year**: 2020-2021
-- **Project Title**: Cross-device interaction between smartphones and interactive surfaces
+- **Project Title**: Order track app
-- **Students**: John Smith and Marco Rossi
+- **Students**: Kevin Grasso
-- **CFUs**: 9 (or 6)
+- **CFUs**: 9

-In this project we will re-implement the underlying technology and some of the interaction modalities from the literature on cross-device interaction [1].
-We will implement a Kivy-based subsystem for detecting touch events with smartphones on an interactive table.
-That is, we will detect when, where, and (some elements) of how a user physically touches the table with his smartphone.
-Key to this low-level subsystem will be the association of tap events with specific smartphones.
-This will be done using accelerometer and gyroscope measurements as described in \[1\].
-Our implementation will require a both a mobile smartphone application, and a software component integrated in Kivy GUI application.
-Selected interaction modalities from [1] will be implemented to demonstrate the potential of this technology.
+In this project i will develop an application to track all shipment of a user.
+The idea is to develop a multi-platform application where an user can subscribe and keep track of all shipment from different devices.

 # Tools and Techniques
 *In this section list the tools and any special techniques you will employ.*